 What Is the Best Meat for a Burger?

-The best beef you can buy for a burger patty is ground chuck, ideally 80% lean meat and 20% fat.
+The best meat for a burger is ground chuck, ideally 80% lean meat and 20% fat.
 If you can find grass-fed beef, like the one over at ButcherBox, even better.

 Do Bunless Burgers Contain Less Fat?